Softoft/open-ticket-ai/docs/original_source/api/run/ticket_system_integration.md

 ---
-description: Explore the documentation for the Python `ticket_system_integration` module.
-Learn how to use the `TicketSystemAdapter` abstract base class to create, update, find, and manage tickets across different systems.
-This guide covers the unified data models like `UnifiedTicket` and `UnifiedNote`, enabling a system-agnostic approach to ticket management and integration.
+description: Explore the Python `ticket_system_integration` module.
+  The developer guide's "How to Integrate a New Ticket System" section explains how to subclass `TicketSystemAdapter` and register new adapters.
+  This API reference documents the adapter base class and unified data models.
 ---
 # Documentation for `**/ce/ticket_system_integration/*.py`